 Family history of thinning crowns

 Your family doesn’t have to be royal to have a history of hair loss, however.
-Androgenetic alopecia – the medical term for the inherited condition Male Pattern Baldness – is genetic and can be passed on by the father or mother’s side, though researchers now believe it is most likely to come from the male side of the family.
+Androgenetic alopecia – the medical term for the inherited condition Male Pattern Baldness – is genetic and can be passed on by the father or mother’s side – though most likely both, despite researchers considering it is most likely to come from the male side of the family.

 The men in the Royal Family certainly back up this theory.
 Harry’s grandfather Prince Philip, his father Prince Charles, his uncles Andrew and Edward, and his brother Prince William, are all balding.
 Additionally, they also all display the same pattern of hair loss: a thinning crown and general thinning on top, along the vertex.

-As an active predisposition is necessary for signs of hair loss to develop, it is possible that some people inherit the genes but that they remain dormant, making them a carrier but not a sufferer.
+As an active predisposition is necessary for signs of hair loss to develop, it is possible that some people inherit the genes but that they remain dormant, making them a carrier – and therefore able to pass the genes on to their children – but not a sufferer.
 This is why male hair loss can appear to skip a generation.

-For those worried about developing signs of hair loss it can be comforting to know that there are two MHRA and FDA approved treatments for male pattern baldness: finasteride 1mg and minoxidil.
-At Belgravia, we often find combining a recommended formulation of high strength minoxidil with the oral DHT blocker, finasteride, to be the most effective approach when treating stubborn areas of thinning, such as a thinning crown or a receding hairline.
+For those worried about developing signs of hair loss it can be comforting to know that there are two MHRA licensed and FDA approved treatments for male pattern baldness: finasteride 1mg and high strength minoxidil.

-In addition to these well established medications, a bespoke treatment course can also include a range of appropriate boosters – including hair growth supplements such as Hair Vitalics which contain botanical extracts of saw palmetto which is believed to be a natural DHT inhibitor – and home-use laser therapy.
+In addition to these well established medications, a bespoke treatment course can also include a range of appropriate add-ons – including dedicated hair supplements such as Hair Vitalics for Men which contains biotin, zinc, selenium and a host of additional vitamins, minerals, amino acids and botanical extracts including saw palmetto, and home-use laser therapy.